 ‘Everyone in the NHS talks about the frequency and the pace of change, the uncertainty and their fear for their jobs, losing your position or being down-banded … it created conflict as colleagues were saying ‘how can you go up against us?’ because everyone tends to, understandably, recoil into that selfishness, look after number one as long as I get my job’.
 (John, Social worker)

-6. Consequences
+6. Staff departing and increasing risk for clients

 Numerous participants expressed sorrow that staff who had worked in the Trust for a long time were leaving due to the excessive workload, pressure and conflict, often citing burnout or stress as the reason.
 Experienced staff members were frequently replaced by newly qualified staff, meaning that resources in terms of experience and skills were being lost to the service.
 There were a number of expressions of sadness that colleagues were leaving, yet an acknowledgement that this was understandable in light of the pressures: